MOHMOBILE/exodus-updater/README.md

 ﻿# exodus-updater
-This is just a very simple script that will automatically download the newest version of the wallet "exodus" and download it, as the wallet itself won't provide a possibility to update it.
+This is just a very simple script that will automatically download the newest **Linux-x64** / **Ubuntu** version of the wallet "exodus" and download it, as the wallet itself won't provide a possibility to update it.

 # Usage
 Just download the script via